History of the First Baptist Church of Hartford

 Pastor Cable served as interim pastor until Pastor Robert Johnson accepted the call as the first pastor and began ministry in January, 1965.
 During his able ministry, the church prospered.
 In April 1973, the church voted to purchase the First United Methodist Church, parsonage and parking lot on the corner of Church and South Streets.
 The following year, Pastor Johnson resigned to take on the challenge of church planting in Wisconsin.

-Our current pastor, Reverend Michael R. Gordon accepted the call to serve in May of 1974.
-The Lord has allowed First Baptist Church to ordain a number of men.
-Many of our young people have gone on to serve the Lord in areas of foreign and stateside ministries.
+Reverend Michael R. Gordon accepted the call to serve in May of 1974.
+The Lord allowed First Baptist Church to ordain a number of men under Pastor Gordon's leadership.
+Pastor Gordon served at First Baptist for 47 years and passed away in December of 2021.

 History of the Church Building